matteodem/giphy-graphql-app/README.md

 # GraphQL Giphy App

 This app uses the [graphqlhub](https://www.graphqlhub.com/) graphql endpoint to retrieve and display gifs.

+It's part of my [Introduction to GraphQL](http://matteos-tech-courses.thinkific.com/courses/introduction-to-graphql) course and serves as a simple example app for people to explore.

 ## How to install